lmullen/jsr/_source/issues/vol15/mcvickar.markdown

-providences and deliverances in the lives of missionaries; how God closed the mouth of the wild beast, took the poison from the serpent's bite, and manifested Himself in innumerable ways as the Deliverer of those who were faithful to His last commission."lxxxv Thus, *The Latter Rain Evangel* set an early precedent encouraging missionaries and average readers alike to associate the Holy Spirit baptism with power over poisonous snakes.lxxxvi This would have consequences for the Assemblies of God as readers of its publications would connect miraculous missionary work abroad with spiritual warfare in revivals at home.
+providences and deliverances in the lives of missionaries; how God closed the mouth of the wild beast, took the poison from the serpent's bite, and manifested Himself in innumerable ways as the Deliverer of those who were faithful to His last commission." [^85] Thus, *The Latter Rain Evangel* set an early precedent encouraging missionaries and average readers alike to associate the Holy Spirit baptism with power over poisonous snakes. [^86] This would have consequences for the Assemblies of God as readers of its publications would connect miraculous missionary work abroad with spiritual warfare in revivals at home.